emecoding/Cratos2/TASKS.md

 5: Sort all cameras
     - Come up with an algorithm that decides the most important camera, and makes the renderer use that.

+6: Change all the application.application_systems to getters and setters.

+7: Change every function and variable from_this_style_of_names to ThisStyleOfNames
+    - Also the package names LikeThis.

+8: More debug messages and errors

+9: Update documentation
+    - Add supported file types to documentation (png, obj)
+    - After task 7 update the function names
+    - How to name shaders (folder has to contain the word 'shader' and .vs ans .fs endings for the files)

+10: Change material to resource